 There are instances when the Windows Update Tool may download a corrupt Windows update file.
 To fix this, you will need to run the DISM.

-- Press the “windows” key and then press “R”.
-A small window will appear where you can type “CMD”.
+- Press the “Windows” key and then press “R.” A small window will appear where you can type “CMD.”

-- The command prompt window will open, type in “DISM.exe /Online /Cleanup-image /Restorehealth” and then press “enter”.
+- The command prompt window will open.
+Type in “DISM.exe /Online /Cleanup-image /Restorehealth” and press “Enter.”

-- DISM utility will start scanning and fixing any errors.
+- The DISM utility will start scanning and fixing any errors.
 Once completed, restart your PC and confirm if the issue persists.

 Fourth Method – Perform Clean Boot on Your Computer

-By performing a clean boot on your computer, you are disabling unnecessary applications and drivers from running in your background.
-The only drivers and applications that will be running are the ones that are needed for your operating system to properly function.
+You disable unnecessary applications and drivers from running in your background by performing a clean boot on your computer.
+The only drivers and applications that will be running are the ones needed for your operating system to function correctly.

-This method will eliminate the chance of any application and driver conflicts that can cause the Windows 10 BSOD with the error “KERNEL_MODE_HEAP_CORRUPTION”.
+This method will eliminate the chance of any application and driver conflicts that can cause the Windows 10 BSOD with the error “KERNEL_MODE_HEAP_CORRUPTION.”

 - This will open the Run window.
-Type in “msconfig”.
+Type in “msconfig.”

 - Click on the “Services” tab.
-Make sure to tick “Hide all Microsoft Services” click “Disable All” and click “Apply”
+Make sure to tick “Hide all Microsoft Services,” click “Disable All,” and click “Apply.”

 - Close the window and restart your PC.